cnktrn/DI-Software-Project/README.md

 ### Consultation
 I will be available for questions and problems every Friday and Saturday.
 This is a voluntary offer to everyone.
 If you need help with anything, please notify me with a short email, also shortly describing the problem.
 We will set up an appropriate Zoom meeting.

-## Please note that the Assignments below are from last year's project.
-In our first session on the 11th of January 2023, we will start from here, implementing the frontend.
+## Assignment until 01.02.2023
+Please continue our implementation of the ShoppingList.jsx component to allow it to add items to the shopping list.

 ## Assignment until 25.01.2023
 I have completed the implementation of the login component.
 After the tutorial I added two more things: